nagendrapadala28/challenges-analytics/Lead Conversions Tech Task Brief.md

 After further feedback was gathered it turns out that some gyms only consider membership purchases as qualifying events for conversion while others only consider credit pack purchases as a conversion while the majority of the gyms still consider both events valid.
 Users want a column, `client_conversion_event_filter`, that they can use to filter the report so that it will show them the conversion details in either of the three possible scenarios.

-To support this, update your query so that, for each user, up to 3 records are created:
+To support this, update your query so that, for each user, <ins>up to</ins> 3 records are created:

 1. One that only considers the earliest membership purchase with a column called `client_conversion_event_filter` with value `MEMBERSHIP`
 2. One that only considers the earliest credit pack purchases with a column called `client_conversion_event_filter` with value `USER_CREDIT`